Identity Theft Guide

 How protect myself from ID theft and what do you do if you’re a victim of ID theft- it seems scary?

-The holidays are like a breeding ground for identity theft, especially with more people shopping online.
-A criminal can use your identity to get credit cards in your and your family's name (including your children), access your banking information or even buy cars and homes.
+The expansion of online shopping has become a breeding ground for identity theft.
+A criminal can use your identity to get credit cards in your and your family's name (including your children), access your banking information, or even buy cars and homes.
 Unfortunately, restoring a stolen identity and clearing fraudulent charges can take months or years.
-As working moms, we have enough to do rather than take on another job of cleaning up our credit because of criminal activity.
+As business owners, we have enough to do rather than take on another job of cleaning up our credit because of criminal activity.

 Javelin, a leading identity theft research team's 2020 Identity Fraud Study, revealed total identity fraud reached $16.9 billion in 2019.
 The fraud resulted in consumers facing $3.5 billion in out-of-pocket costs in 2019.

-Use this guide to protect your family from identity theft by:
+Use this guide to protect yourself from identity theft by:

 Taking steps to prevent identity theft